-During his trip he said that black beans were a really common dish that was served and he loved ’em.
+During his trip he said that black beans were a really common dish that was served and he loved them.
 Because both of us are big fans of beans, I knew I had to make some myself!

-I’ve made baked beans before (Homemade Baked Beans) and they are completely delicious, but these smoky baked black beans are different altogether.
+I’ve made baked beans before (homemade baked beans) and they are completely delicious, but these smoky baked black beans are different altogether.

 - Black beans (specifically black turtle beans)

 - Aromatics like onion, garlic and bay leaves

--Delicious bbq sauce, tomato paste and molasses
+- BBQ sauce, tomato paste and molasses

 - Salt & pepper

-What are Black Turtle Beans?
+What Are Black Turtle Beans?

 Find them in your grocery store where you would find dried chickpeas, lentils and the like.